vardhanvarri/WiDS-An_Intro_To_RL/README.md

 *Assignments are given itself in the Tutorial files.

 Tentative Deadline- The submission deadline for the assignments will be 23:59, 18th December 2024

-## Tentative Schedule

-- Week 1:
-Quick introduction to Python and useful Python modules such as NumPy, MatPlotLib,etc.

-- Weeks 2 and 3:
-Introduction to Reinforcement Learning from Sutton and Barto, and implementation of few basic algorithms.

-- Week 4:
-Studying Deep Reinforcement Learning and improving our agent.